Gloucester County Special Services School District: Board of education

 The district's board of education, comprised of seven members, sets policy and oversees the fiscal and educational operation of the district through its administration.
-The county executive superintendent serves as a member, with six other members appointed by the Director of the Board of County Commissioners to three-year terms on a staggered basis, with two terms up for reappointment each year.
-The board appoints a superintendent to oversee the day-to-day operation of the district.
+The county executive superintendent serves as a member, with six other members appointed by the director of the Board of County Commissioners to three-year terms on a staggered basis, with two terms up for reappointment each year.
+The board appoints a superintendent to oversee the district's day-to-day operations and a business administrator to supervise the business functions of the district.